-12.5 During Competition
+12.4 During Competition

-- 12.5.1 The competitors shall follow the flagged track from the start and pass through all controls.
-Competitors shall complete the course on at least one marked ski using only their own means of propulsion.

-- 12.5.2 During the race:

-- 12.5.2.1 Both poles may be exchanged.

-12.5.2.2 A ski may be exchanged but only if equipment failure occurs.
-However, in classical-technique competitions, competitors shall complete the course on at least one marked ski using only their own means of propulsion.
-A ski may be exchanged more than once during a race.
+- 12.4.1 The competitors shall follow the flagged track from the start and pass through all controls.
+Competitors shall complete the course on at least one of the skis used at the start. - 12.4.2 During the race: - 12.4.2.1 Both poles may be exchanged. - 12.4.2.2 A competitor must finish the competition with at least one of the skis used at the start.
+A competitor is allowed to change a ski but only due to equipment failure.
+A ski may be exchanged more than once during the competition.